Marcos Mateo: Chicago Cubs

-During Spring training 2011, Mateo was on the roster bubble for a spot in the bullpen and was in a race with veterans Carlos Silva and Braden Looper for the final pitching spot on the team.
+During spring training in 2011, Mateo was on the roster bubble for a spot in the bullpen and was in a race with veterans Carlos Silva and Braden Looper for the final pitching spot on the team.
 However, on March 26, Mateo ended up winning the battle as both Looper and Silva were released by the team.
-On June 1, 2012, Mateo underwent Tommy John surgery which ended his 2012 season.
+Mateo made 23 appearances for the Cubs during the year, compiling a 1-2 record and 4.30 ERA with 25 strikeouts over 23 innings of work.